nalepae/bounding-box/README.md

 # Bounding Box
-**Bounding Box** is a library to plot pretty bounding boxes with a simple API.
+**Bounding Box** is a library to plot pretty bounding boxes with a simple Python API.

 *Please notice this lib does **not** do object detection for you, but only helps to display pretty bounding boxes with a carefully chosen set of colors.*